-Our schooner, Nathaniel Bowditch was named after a famous maritime figure born March 26th, 1773 in Salem Ma.
-This great man contributed a terrific history with regards to the development of maritime math and science.
+Our schooner, Nathaniel Bowditch was named after a famous maritime figure born March 26, 1773 in Salem, MA.
+This great man contributed a terrific history in regards to the development of maritime math and science.
 As it turns out, he was highly gifted in math and language acquisition and showed his skills, in these areas, throughout his life.

 When Nathaniel was 9, his father lost two ships, and his job.
-Shortly after this, Nathaniel experienced the death of his mother and Grandmother.
+Shortly after this, Nathaniel experienced the death of his mother and grandmother.
 Nathaniel’s father was forced to place Nathaniel and his six brothers and sisters in service jobs, throughout the community.
-The girls became cooks and nannys for local people and the boys became ship’s mates.
+The girls became cooks and nannies for local people and the boys became ship mates.

 The same year his book of navigation was published, he was awarded an Honorary Master of Arts Degree from Harvard University.
 He was invited to the graduation ceremony, and was so humble he did not even hear his own name called.